How to Implement a Strategic Plan

 The Implementation Sequence

-How to establish the infrastructure in your first quarter.
+How to establish trust, understand the operating system, and build useful infrastructure in the first quarter.

 Clarify Mandate